cosmic-api/cosmic.py/README.rst

 The only Python package that needs to be installed globally is `Tox <http://testrun.org/tox/latest/>`_.
 All the dependencies, testing tools and documentation tools will be installed by Tox in virtual environments.
-Tox will test against Python 2.6, Python 2.7 and `PyPy <http://pypy.org/>`_.
-Python 2.7 virtual environment will have
-`coverage.py <http://nedbatchelder.com/code/coverage/>`_ installed for unit
-test coverage checking which will be reported in the terminal when you run Tox.
+Tox will test against Python 2.7 and `PyPy <http://pypy.org/>`_.
+Python 2.7 virtual environment will have `coverage.py <http://nedbatchelder.com/code/coverage/>`_ installed for unit test coverage checking which will be reported in the terminal when you run Tox.
 Detailed HTML reports will be generated in the ``htmlcov`` directory.

 .. code:: bash